February 20, 2019

 The Monterail office case study was featured a report drafted by BNP Paribas Real Estate Poland, as an example of reflecting company culture and flexibility in the office space.
 Later on, we were nominated for the ABSL Diamonds in the Vibrant Workplace category.

 And yes, I admit, our office is cool.
 But its coolness is just an added bonus.
-The most important thing about it that it’s a meaningful space that helps us deliver meaningful software.
+The most important thing about it is that it’s a meaningful space that helps us deliver meaningful software.